guardian/our-engineering-culture/README.md

 **We are data informed**

-We believe that to be responsible in our impact we must be led by data.
+We believe that to be responsible in our impact we must be informed by data.

 _Behaviours_:
  - We base our decisions on analytics and experiments to reach consensus having heard everyone’s voice.